KKS1991/skilled-e-learning-landing-page/README.md

 Good things during the project

 - I've build a good HTML markup within a few hours
+- In my opinion i wrote a short and clear CSS-File with a bunch of useful variables
 - I was persistent and worked on the project even there were heavy parts/days
 - I've learned a lot about the the functions of frondentmentor.io, the slack community and Git/GitHub
 - I've learned that there isn't only one solution.
 There are a few ways to solve a challenge.